Benchmarking Recurrent Event-Based Object Detection for Industrial Multi-Class Recognition on MTevent: Experiments and Results

 \subsection{Zero-Shot Transfer}

-We additionally evaluate zero-shot transfer from GEN1- and PEDRo-pretrained recurrent models to MTEvent using the shared \textit{human} category only.
+We additionally evaluate zero-shot transfer from GEN1- and PEDRo-pretrained recurrent models to MTevent using the shared \textit{human} category only.
 Qualitative examples are shown in Fig.~\ref{fig:intro}.
 We emphasize that this analysis is not intended to assess recognition of unseen classes, but rather to examine transfer behavior for a shared semantic category under domain shift.

-Before MTEvent fine-tuning, zero-shot transfer remains limited.
-The GEN1-pretrained model does not produce reliable human detections on MTEvent, and its source-domain predictions do not map meaningfully to the industrial target setting.
-By contrast, the PEDRo-pretrained model produces consistent full-body human detections with confidences between 0.82 and 0.91.
+Before MTevent fine-tuning, zero-shot transfer remains limited.
+The GEN1-pretrained model does not produce reliable human detections on MTevent (AP50 = 0.000), while the PEDRo-pretrained model achieves AP50 = 0.136 for the human class, with consistent full-body detections at confidences between 0.82 and 0.91.
+This confirms that source-domain alignment with robotics-oriented person data enables limited zero-shot generalisation, while driving-oriented pretraining does not transfer to the human category in industrial scenes.
 This difference suggests that zero-shot transfer depends strongly on source-target similarity even for shared semantic categories, rather than on label overlap alone.

 We treat the explanation for this behavior as a hypothesis rather than a confirmed causal finding.
 A likely factor is mismatch between source and target data characteristics, including scale, motion pattern, viewpoint, and human-object interaction.
-In particular, workers carrying objects in MTEvent can produce merged or distorted event signatures that differ from cleaner person-only detections in the source domain.
+In particular, workers carrying objects in MTevent can produce merged or distorted event signatures that differ from cleaner person-only detections in the source domain.
 Overall, these zero-shot observations are consistent with the quantitative fine-tuning results, which indicate that source-domain similarity plays a major role in transfer effectiveness.